mlvlab/DDMI/README.md

 ```

 ## Generation
-You can generate a signal from the pretrained model in `./results` by changing the `mode` of config files to `eval` from `train`, then run:
+You can generate a signal from the pre-trained model in `./results` by changing the `mode` of config files to `eval` from `train`, then run:
 ```bash
 python main.py --exp ldm --configs configs/ldm/img.yaml
 ```